- Artist-Lecturer in clarinet

 - Clarinet Pedagogy

 - Clarinet Literature

-Deborah Andrus is the second clarinetist with the Allentown Symphony Orchestra, and is a member of SATORI, the Southeastern Trio and the East Winds Quintet.
-Before moving to Pennsylvania, she held the principal clarinet position with the Natchez Opera Festival Orchestra for three years.
-She has performed with many groups in the United States, including the Louisiana Philharmonic, the Baton Rouge Symphony, the Mississippi Symphony, the Central Ohio Symphony, the New Columbian Brass Band and the Fort Wayne Philharmonic.
-Dr. Andrus was the featured soloist for two summers with the Ringgold Band in Reading, Pennsylvania and performed as guest soloist with the New Orleans Civic Symphony.
+Deborah E. Andrus is the second and Eb clarinetist with the Allentown Symphony Orchestra, and is a member of the SATORI Chamber Ensemble, the DeMarina Trio and the East Winds Quintet.
+Before moving to Pennsylvania, she held the principal clarinet position with the Natchez Opera Festival Orchestra.
+She has performed with many ensembles across the United States, including the Louisiana Philharmonic, the Baton Rouge Symphony, the Mississippi Symphony, the Central Ohio Symphony, the New Columbian Brass Band and the Fort Wayne Philharmonic.
+In 2010, Dr. Andrus toured mainland China, giving concerts and masterclasses with Trio Clavino.

-Dr. Andrus is an Artist-Clinician for the Buffet-Crampon Corporation, and plays Buffet R-13 clarinets.
+Dr. Andrus is an Artist-Clinician for the Buffet Group USA and plays Buffet R-13 clarinets.
 In her free time, Dr. Andrus enjoys reading, yoga, cooking and traveling with her family.